2019 Tunis bombings

 The 2019 Tunis bombings occurred on 27 June 2019, when two suicide bombers detonated their explosives in two areas of Tunis, Tunisia, killing a police officer and wounding nine other people.
-The Islamic State of Iraq and the Levant claimed responsibility.
+The Islamic State claimed responsibility.

 Attack

 The first suicide bombing happened near the French embassy on Charles de Gaulle street in Tunis.
 The attacker targeted a police patrol killing one officer and injuring four including another officer and three civilians.
 The second attack happened when the bomber blew up at a national guard base in al-Qarjani district of Tunis.

-Later in that day, the Islamic State of Iraq and the Levant claimed responsibility.
+Later in that day, the Islamic State claimed responsibility.
 The attack took place the same day Beji Caid Essebsi was taken to the hospital in critical condition for a serious health condition, and a day after a four year anniversary of a mass shooting attack at two Sousse hotels.

 Security measures

 As a result of these attacks, on 5 July 2019, Tunisian Prime Minister Youssef Chahed banned the wearing of the niqab – a full-face veil – in public institutions with immediate effect, citing security reasons.
 The decision came at a time of heightened security in the country.
 The attack was the third such incident within a week and came at the peak of tourist season as Tunisia prepared for an autumn parliamentary election.